 Pregnancy complications: A guide for NZ employers

-Approximately 20-25% of pregnancies in New Zealand are classified as high-risk at some point.
-Common conditions like gestational diabetes affect about 8-10% of pregnant women, while pre-eclampsia impacts roughly 5-8% of pregnancies.
+Approximately 20-25% of pregnancies in New Zealand are classified as high-risk at some point, including gestational diabetes and pre-eclampsia.
 Many of these conditions require additional medical appointments, rest, or modified activities that may affect work capabilities.

 Statutory entitlements